p2js/xenon/README.md

 # Xenon: Static HTML Components in 600 Bytes

-Xenon is a small library that implements declarative, reusable components into static HTML, with no JavaScript interaction or build step.
+Xenon is a small library that implements declarative, reusable components into static HTML, with no JavaScript interaction, framework or build step.

 The entire library uses exactly 589 bytes of JavaScript.